Paul Davies: Scientific research

-Davies' research interests are theoretical physics, cosmology and astrobiology; his research has been mainly in the area of quantum field theory in curved spacetime.
+Davies's research interests are theoretical physics, cosmology and astrobiology; his research has been mainly in the area of quantum field theory in curved spacetime.
 His notable contributions are the so-called Fulling–Davies–Unruh effect, according to which an observer accelerating through empty space will be subject to a bath of induced thermal radiation, and the Bunch–Davies vacuum state, often used as the basis for explaining the fluctuations in the cosmic microwave background left over from the Big Bang.
 A paper co-authored with Stephen Fulling and William Unruh was the first to suggest that black holes evaporating via the Hawking effect lose mass as a result of a flux of negative energy streaming into the hole from the surrounding space.
 Davies has had a longstanding association with the problem of time's arrow, and has also identified the mystery of 'dark energy' as one of the most important issues facing fundamental science.
 Davies was also an early proponent of the theory that life on Earth may have come from Mars cocooned in rocks ejected by asteroid and comet impacts.
 He is also a propagator of scientific research and technology development in order to prevent future comet impacts threatening the development or existence of humankind.
 He proposed that a one-way trip to Mars could be a viable option in the future.
 During his time in Australia he helped establish the Australian Centre for Astrobiology.

 Davies was a co-author on the 2011 Science article "A Bacterium That Can Grow by Using Arsenic Instead of Phosphorus".
 Reports refuting the most significant aspects of the original results were published in the same journal in 2012.
 Following the publication of the articles challenging the conclusions of the original Science article first describing GFAJ-1, the website Retraction Watch argued that the original article should be retracted because of misrepresentation of critical data.
 The article has been retracted.

 Davies is an outreach investigator at Arizona State University's Center for Convergence of Physical Science and Cancer Biology.
 This is part of a program set up by the National Institutes of Health's National Cancer Institute to involve physicists in cancer research which has set up a network of 12 Physical Sciences-Oncology Centers.

 Awards

 Davies received the Templeton Prize in 1995.
 He was elected a Fellow of the Royal Society of Literature in 1999.
-Davies' talent as a communicator of science has been recognized in Australia by an Advance Australia Award and two Eureka Prizes, and in the UK by the 2001 Kelvin Medal and Prize by the Institute of Physics, and the 2002 Faraday Prize by The Royal Society.
+Davies's talent as a communicator of science has been recognized in Australia by an Advance Australia Award and two Eureka Prizes, and in the UK by the 2001 Kelvin Medal and Prize by the Institute of Physics, and the 2002 Faraday Prize by The Royal Society.
 Davies was made a member of the Order of Australia in the 2007 Queen's birthday honours list.
 The minor planet 6870 Pauldavies is named after him.